garrandall/popular-music-data/tracks/i-still-believe-mariah-carey.md

 I still believe
 Someday you and me
-Will find ourselves in love again (ooh baby, yeah yeah) I had a dream, you and me
+Will find ourselves in love again (oh baby, yeah yeah) I had a dream, you and me
 Will find ourselves in love again, yeah
-I still believe (Ooh baby, I do)
+I still believe (Oh baby, I do)
 Someday you and me (Just give me one more try)
 In love again, yeah
 I had a dream (I missed your love)